Faculty

 Email: tracy.sinclair@uconn.edu

-Dr. Tracy Sinclair is an Assistant Clinical Professor in the Special Education Program.
+Dr. Tracy Sinclair is an Associate Clinical Professor in the Special Education Program.
 She directs the Teacher Certification Program for College Graduates (TCPCG) and teaches courses in the Integrated Bachelor’s/Master’s (IB/M) program.

 Dr. Sinclair earned her Ph.D. in Special Education in May 2020 from the University of Oklahoma concentrating on Transition and Applied Behavior Analysis.
 Currently, she teaches courses in assessment; behavior intervention strategies; exceptionality and inclusion; student teaching; and instructional practices.